Scale-Solutions/Container-block/README.md

-# Custom Theme Block for Shopify
+# Container Theme Block for Shopify

 A Container theme block inspired by `group.liquid` from the **Horizon Theme**.
 This block extends functionality while maintaining clean design principles.